 Vision fine-tuning

-Fine-tune vision-language models on image and text pairs.
+Fine-tune vision-language models on samples with image and text data.

 Function calling